Berkeley-CS195/fa23/syllabus.md

 Readings for each week will be released the Friday before each next class (or thereabouts). **Please finish the readings before class!**

 **QQCR, or Question, Quote, Comment, and Reply**, is a short weekly assignment on the readings to help you reflect on the readings *and* contribute to an ongoing class discussion.
+(Updated 9/30 to reduce workload.)

 To complete a QQCR,
 * Post a question, quote, comment, or reply on the associated Ed megapost for a reading.